Cartman: Aw, screw it. It probably isn't all that good anyway.

 - In the Monk episode "Mr. Monk and the Actor", the previous episode "Mr. Monk and the Astronaut" gets made into a movie.
 Among the changes made is Disher is cast as a woman who has an affair with Leland.
 When the real Stottlemeyer and Disher view the filming of that scene:

 Lt.
 Randy Disher: Not even once.

-- Person of Interest season 2 episode 12 "Prisoner's Dilemma".
-Doesn't change the fact that its also a Wham Episode.
+- Person of Interest season 2 episode 12 "Prisoner's Dilemma", by having a character other than the main hero in the role, the standard save the victim plot feels odd.
+Doesn't change the fact that it's also a Wham Episode.